Great Tibet Tour Logo GREAT TIBET TOUR ®

 History

 Gyantse Damar Festival was first taken place in 1408 to commemorate a Minister - Paba Sambu of the Interior of the Sakya Dynasty.
 He was diligent in government for the people, doing good deeds, and was quite famous among the local people.
 After his death, the people of Gyantse held commemorative activities for him every year, which gradually evolved into a horse racing festival.
-As time goes by, it became an important competition all through Tibet.
+As time went by, it became an important competition all through Tibet.
 Buddhist activities, dancing to the god, song and dance performances and other events were added in.
 With the increasing number of people coming to the celebration, a trade market was also built up for Tibetans.

 Related Articles